 The part everyone underestimates: who actually uses your data

-The single most dangerous assumption in an Epic-off-Oracle migration is that you know who depends on the current environment.
+The single most dangerous assumption in a Clarity-off-Oracle migration is that you know who depends on the current environment.
 You usually do not.
 Shared service-account credentials mask the real humans and applications behind them.
 Until you have decomposed those accounts and identified the true population, you cannot safely cut a workload over and revoke access, which is the step that actually defines "done."
 Budget for that detective work early.
 It is the critical path.

 The bottom line

-Facing the Oracle deadline?
+Facing the Clarity-on-Oracle question?

 Book a 20-minute architecture call